Chamaecyparis pisifera 'King's Gold'

 One of the most golden accent shrubs available, this forms a wide-spreading mound with delicate sprays of golden foliage that hold their color throughout the summer, even remaining yellow into the winter; a fine choice for constant color in the garden

 King's Gold Chamaecyparis has attractive gold foliage.
-The threadlike leaves are ornamentally significant and turn yellow in fall.
+The threadlike leaves are highly ornamental and turn yellow in fall.
 Neither the flowers nor the fruit are ornamentally significant.
-The bark is not particularly outstanding.

 King's Gold Chamaecyparis is a multi-stemmed evergreen shrub with a mounded form.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.